-Artemis Funds (Lux) - US Extended Alpha and Artemis Funds (Lux) - Global Equity Income integrate environmental, social and governance assessments as part of the investment due diligence, decision-making process and ongoing monitoring but currently the Investment Manager does not formally consider principal adverse impacts of investment decisions on sustainability factors within its investment processes applicable to these two Funds as the investment policies of those Funds do not promote any environmental and/or social characteristics.
+Artemis Funds (Lux) - Global Equity Income integrates environmental, social and governance assessments as part of the investment due diligence, decision-making process and ongoing monitoring but currently the Investment Manager does not formally consider principal adverse impacts of investment decisions on sustainability factors within its investment process applicable to this Fund as the investment policy of this Fund does not promote any environmental and/or social characteristics.
 The situation may however be reviewed going forward.